symfony/symfony-docs/book/forms.rst

 Every part of a form that is rendered - HTML form elements, errors, labels, etc
 - is defined in a base template as individual Twig blocks.
-By default, every block needed is defined in the `div_layout.html.twig`_ file that lives inside the core ``TwigBundle``.
+By default, every block needed is defined in the `div_layout.html.twig`_ file that lives inside the `Twig Bridge`_.
 Inside this file, you can see every block needed to render a form and every default field type.

 Each block follows the same basic pattern and is broken up into two pieces,